Denmark in the Eurovision Song Contest 2012: Background

 Prior to the 2012 contest, Denmark had participated in the Eurovision Song Contest forty times since its first entry in 1957.
 Denmark had won the contest, to this point, on two occasions: in with the song "Dansevise" performed by Grethe and Jørgen Ingmann, and in with the song "Fly on the Wings of Love" performed by Olsen Brothers.
 In the 2011 contest, "New Tomorrow" performed by A Friend in London qualified Denmark to the final placing fifth.

 The Danish national broadcaster, DR, broadcasts the event within Denmark and organises the selection process for the nation's entry.
 DR confirmed their intentions to participate at the 2012 Eurovision Song Contest on 15 May 2011.
-Denmark has selected all of their Eurovision entries through the national final Dansk Melodi Grand Prix.
+Denmark has selected all but one of their Eurovision entries through the national final Dansk Melodi Grand Prix.
 On 15 August 2011, the broadcaster announced that Dansk Melodi Grand Prix 2012 would be organised in order to select Denmark's entry for the 2012 contest.